Official title: Chromatin proteins as drug targets for glioblastoma

 There are ongoing efforts to develop new anti-cancer drugs targeting chromatin regulators.
 So this research project is critical in helping us further our understanding of how these proteins drive glioblastomas and how we can block them.

 This programme of research brings together world-class international researchers with a wealth of expertise in genetics, biochemistry and drug discovery.
 The strengths and knowledge of the scientists and clinicians involved will drive new discoveries and rapid clinical translation of treatments for glioblastoma.
-Together, this will ultimately help to improve survival and quality of life for people with a brain tumour.
+Together, this will ultimately help to improve survival and treatments for people with a brain tumour.

 If you have any questions about this, or any of our other research projects, please contact us on firstname.lastname@example.org